alexkasema/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 A function that prints a triangle, followed by a new line.
 ## 100-prime_factor.c
 A program that prints the largest prime factor of a number.
+## 101-print_number.c
+A function that prints an integer.